-Monday, January 3, 2022 (90 days after the date of the Statewide Municipal Election) The date by which candidates must distribute the amount held in their campaign account.
+Monday, January 1, 2024 (90 days after the date of the Statewide Municipal Election) The date by which candidates must distribute the amount held in their campaign account.

-Please visit the APOC website for updates and more information.
-You may also access information about the statutes, regulations, and reports filed by groups, lobbyists and candidates.
+Visit our website for more information about statutes, regulations, and reports filed by groups and candidates.